My Quiet Kitchen

 • vegan taco meat - I highly recommend this soy curl based taco meat.
 Honestly, it's one of my favorite recipes on the blog.
 It's super easy to prepare in advance, then just pull it from the fridge when you're ready to make taquitos.
 You could also use store-bought vegan meat crumbles, chopped up seitan, or even this tofu chorizo.
 Keep in mind store-bought crumbles or seitan will need to be seasoned.
 Sauté it in a pan with some onion and taco seasoning, and you're all set.

-• refried beans - I used the Whole Foods 365 brand refried black beans for the taquitos in the photos, but regular pinto refried beans are perfect, too.
-Or skip the beans altogether.
+• refried beans - I used refried black beans, but refried pinto beans are perfect, too.

 • vegan cheese - the cheese you see in the photos below was grated from a block of Violife's Epic Mature Cheddar.
 If you have access to that particular one, it's fantastic, like lightyears better than most vegan cheeses.
 Feel free to use any other store-bought shreds you enjoy.
 For oil-free ideas see below.